SSoelvsten/bdd-benchmark/README.md

   A parallel (multi-core) implementation with depth-first algorithms using a unique node table and memoization.
 It also uses complement edges and supports Zero-suppressed Decision Diagrams.

-  We will *not* make use of the multi-core aspect to make the results comparable.

 We hope to extend the number of packages.
 See
 [issue #12](https://github.com/SSoelvsten/bdd-benchmark/issues/12) for a list